 At Ramadaan time it becomes necessary for every able Muslim to pay Fitrah and Fidyah.
 Every year the amount one needs to pay is adjusted and the ulama will announce what must be paid for that year.
-To understand what exactly Fitrah and Fidyah is I have compiled information from the Muslim Judicial Council’s Facebook page.
+To understand what exactly Fitrah and Fidyah is I have compiled information from the Muslim Judicial Council’s website.
 I hope that this post will help those that need to know how to pay your Fitrah and Fidyah in Ramadaan.

 What is the difference between Fitrah and Fidyah?